bhouston/threeify/src/lib/nodes/cameras/README.md

 ## Changes from Three.js

+* Moved from top leve '/cameras' folder into '/nodes/cameras' because Cameras are types of Nodes
 * Remove the local matrices variables from the Camera classes.
 It is hard to cache these effectively.
  * This removes the need to automatically update the camera matrices upon changes.
 * Added pixelAspectRatio to base Camera class.